By Verne Harnish

 “We had to get back down to the root: How do we turn part of our brain off?” says Mayo. “

 Wellness devices—a category that includes the Muse headband for meditation— can be used as part of a healthy lifestyle but not for medical treatment.
 There are fewer FDA restrictions for wellness devices than for medical devices, making it easier for entrepreneurs to bring them to market.

-When the co-founders of TouchPoint launched a Kickstarter campaign in 2016, recalls Mayo, “we didn’t know how it would go.
+When the co-founders of TouchPoint Solution, the Phoenix-area company that makes TouchPoints, launched a Kickstarter campaign in 2016, recalls Mayo, “we didn’t know how it would go.
 The public responded, and they raised more than $75,000.

-TouchPoint, which retails for $159.99, is now used by 3 million people.
+TouchPoints, which retail for $159.99, are now used by 3 million people.
 Although many other strategies can be used to alleviate stress—such as yoga and meditation—many users like the quick results the device brings.

 Increased demand during COVID-19

 TouchPoint Solution has seen a big uptick in demand during the pandemic.

 “Social isolation is taking a toll on people’s mental health,” says Mayo.
 “People are reaching out to us in droves.
 We’ve always been busy but we’ve been slammed.”

 The device is often used in conjunction with therapy for conditions such as post traumatic stress disorder (PTSD).